NichoCM/AdventOfCode/README.md

-# Advent of code solutons
+# Advent of code solutions
 ## By Nicho

 Check out [https://adventofcode.com](https://adventofcode.com) for more information